ikrishagarwal/technika-server/README.md

 - `POST /event/book`: Book tickets for any event.
 - `GET /event/status/:eventId`: Get your booking status for a specific event.
 - `GET /events/registered`: Get a list of all the event you initiated a registration for.
 May it be pending or confirmed.
+- `GET /event/qr/:eventId`: Return the TiQR checksum for the user's event booking.

 ### Webhook